amjltc295/General-Game-Player/README.md

 ```
 git clone https://github.com/amjltc295/General-Game-Player
 cd General-Game-Player
-python DQN_self.py <game name, only names in roms/ are valid>
+python DQN_randomMapping.py <game name, only names in roms/ are valid> [-r if need to reassemble the screen]
+// For example:
+python DQN_randomMapping.py Breakout
+// Could run in background and record the output on Linux
+python DQN_randomMapping.py Breakout > Breakout_output.txt 2>&1 &

 ```

 ## What is Deep Q-Network?